meuleman/epilogos/README.md

 For this example JSON, there are two main objects.
 The first object `set` contains chromatin states, names, and colors.
 You must include this object, unedited, in order to color the epilogos data correctly.

 You would modify three variables in the second and last object; specifically: `category_set_index`, `name`, and `url`.
 Optionally, you can adjust the track height by changing the `height` key.
+Include the remaining three key-value pairs for `mode`, `backgroundcolor`, and `type`, and leave their values unchanged.

 The value of `category_set_index` should be set to one of `1`, `2`, `3`, or `4`.
 The first three numbers `1`, `2`, and `3` refer to 15-, 18-, and 25-state chromatin models, respectively, for `hg19` and `hg38` genome assemblies.
 The number `4` refers to the labels and colors used for the 15-state chromatin state model for `mm10`.
+This setting should match your epilogos analysis.

 The `name` variable (set here to "My sample of interest") can be set to a descriptive name of your choice.
 It is recommended to make this short enough to read within the space provided in a WashU browser track label column -- perhaps no more than 20-25 characters.

 The `url` variable is the web address of the bgzip-compressed epilogos result.
 While the `url` key contains the link to the bgzip file, as mentioned above, the tabix index should be in the same directory as the bzgip file.

 Copy this JSON file to the directory associated with your web server.
 You can put this file into a subdirectory; the name of a subdirectory simply modifies the web address for the JSON file.
+You may give this file any name that you like; this simply changes the web address used to load the JSON-formatted datahub file.

 For purposes of demonstration, we can call this file `mydatahub.json` and place it in the root of the web server directory.
 This would make the JSON file available at the address `http://192.168.0.1/mydatahub.json`.

-You may give this file any name that you like; this simply changes the web address used to load the JSON-formatted datahub file.

 ### Loading the datahub in the WashU browser